AdobeDocs/commerce-learn.en/help/merchant/introduction/3-8-gift-cards.md

 activity: use
 ---

-# Unit 3.8: Introduction to Commerce for business users
+# [!DNL Commerce] for business users - Gift cards

-In this unit:
+In this video:

 - Gift cards